Investing in people.

 Nurturing Potential.

-2. The Leaders of Resilience Framework
+The Self Continuum of Professional Resilience

 The S.P.A.C.E Professional Resilience Model is focused on a continuum concept where our professional resilience is constantly impacted by four key contributing factors - social connection, personal ethos, career fulfillment and environmental safety.
 When all factors are evenly balanced we may feel in control, content and thriving in our professional environment.
-When the scales tip one way or the other, we may see either emotional or primal responses, a natural human reaction, which directly impacts how we perceive and respond to interactions with others or to situations we are facing in that moment.

 The way we think, feel and act often reflects our internal capacity to cope with stress, adapt to change and overcome challenge.
 When our resilience is high, our behaviours and thought patterns tend to be more proactive, balanced and socially engaged.
 When we feel well balanced in our overall wellbeing, we are more likely to perform to our best abilities, maintain healthier relationships and pursue goals with optimism.